sdr-enthusiasts/gitbook-adsb-guide/foundations/common-tasks-and-info.md

-abnormal death count for service graphs_1h-24h is 0: HEALTHY abnormal death count for service graphs_7d-1y is 0: HEALTHY abnormal death count for service lighttpd is 0: HEALTHY abnormal death count for service readsb is 0: HEALTHY abnormal death count for service readsbrrd is 0: HEALTHY abnormal death count for service telegraf_socat_vrs_json is 0: HEALTHY abnormal death count for service telegraf is 0: HEALTHY
+abnormal death count for service graphs_1h-24h is 0: HEALTHY abnormal death count for service graphs_7d-1y is 0: HEALTHY abnormal death count for service lighttpd is 0: HEALTHY abnormal death count for service ultrafeeder is 0: HEALTHY abnormal death count for service ultrafeederrrd is 0: HEALTHY abnormal death count for service telegraf_socat_vrs_json is 0: HEALTHY abnormal death count for service telegraf is 0: HEALTHY
 ```